To Girls (Section 4, p57)

 brushing damp lilacs.

-juvenile candles!
+youthful candles!
 Choose earrings quickly.
-They
+They will

-will tinkle like bells.
-Choose gloves reaching
+tinkle like bells.
+Choose gloves reaching the elbows.

 This evening all your fathers’ and mothers’ sins